 Homemakers come to Loft for high-quality, aesthetically-pleasing kitchenware and cooking tools.
 Aww over panda-shaped bento boxes, and chopstick sets with geisha prints.
 Many of the household items have “kawaii” cute animal faces, so you can deck your kitchen out with smiling towels, sponges, mugs, oven mitts, and more.

 Loft also has a fantastic selection of stationery and art supplies, plus eye-catching accessories – such as paint-splattered umbrellas – to spice up your style.

 Tsutaya is a nine-floor music and bookstore that towers over Shibuya scramble, because shopping in Tokyo does not always have to be about clothing.

-You might recognize Tsutaya’s Starbucks, which overlooks the busy street, as it was featured in the movie “Lost in Translation” and is one of the most popular places to see the crossing from.
+You might recognize Tsutaya’s Starbucks, which overlooks the busy street, as it was featured in the movie “Lost in Translation”, one of the most well-known movies to be shot in Japan and is one of the most popular places to see the crossing from.
 Note you won’t be allowed to hang out at the Starbucks window or take a seat, unless you order something.